jjvanzon/JJs-Music-Production-2020/README.md

 https://github.com/jjvanzon/JJs-Music-Release-2020-08

 I included all the files I used in my project.
-Not sure if anyone's interested, but maybe it might help you put your own music online, perhaps. {smiley face}
+Not sure if anyone's interested, but maybe it might help you put your own music online. {smiley face}
+If you might choose to use EmuBands, you could use the following promo code: {...}

 JJ